samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

 By default, plan requires no flags and looks in the current directory for the configuration and state file to refresh.

 ```
-detailed-exitcode - Return a detailed exit code when the command exits.
-When provided, this argument changes the exit codes and their meanings to provide more granular information about what the resulting plan contains:
+exitcodes: Return a detailed exit code when the command exits
 0 = Succeeded with empty diff (no changes)
 1 = Error
 2 = Succeeded with non-empty diff (changes present)

 parallelism=n - Limit the number of concurrent operation as Terraform walks the graph.
 Defaults to 10.
 ```
 Terraform itself does not encrypt the plan file.
 It is highly recommended to encrypt the plan file if you intend to transfer it or keep it at rest for an extended period of time.